Theodore-Ho/auction_system/Readme.md

   - ```ADD Laptop 1000``` to add the new item "Laptop" with price 1000, this will only working when you in the item list screen.
   - ```MENU``` to enter the menu screen, you can check your client command there.
   - ```QUIT``` to quit the client.

-You can run client as much as you want.

 ## 4. Demo Screenshots
 ![Screenshot](https://github.com/Theodore-Ho/auction_system/blob/main/img/Screenshot1.png)